 The Array Formula will run the same formula in each cell down the whole Column, but you will only have to input it once at the top of the Column.
 Meaning it is much faster, and if you need to edit it, you only have to edit it in one cell.

-Array Formulas are written as follows:
+A Google Sheet subtract formula with Array Formulas is written as follows:

 =ARRAYFORMULA(RANGE - RANGE)